MicrosoftDocs/windows-ai-docs/docs/winml-api.md

 Once you have a float16 model, here is how float16 works with Windows ML:

 * All of the weights and inputs are float16
 * Note: Most of the time the operator is still performing 32bit math as that is what the hardware is best at (CPU&GPU).
 Thus there is less risk for overflow, and the result is cast down (truncated) to float16.
 However new hardware is on the horizon that can perform math at float16.
 The runtime will assume float16 models have been certified to work with float16 math and if the hardware advertises float16 support, the runtime will take advantage of it.
 * Working with inputs and outputs
 	* ImageFeatureValue
 		* This is the recommended usage.
 		* We will convert colors, and tensorize, into float16
 		* This is safe to do as image formats supported are bgr8, 8bit and can always safely be tensorized into float16 without dataloss.
 	* TensorFloat
 		* This is an advanced path.
 		* Give us floats32, we allow floats32 and cast into float16
 		* For images, this safe to cast as bgr8 is small and fits.
 		* For non-images, we will fail the Bind call and you will need to take into account for quantization/cast and pass in a TensorFloat16 instead.
 	* TensorFloat16bit
 		* This is an advanced path.
 		* This object allows you to do the work to convert to float16 using your app defined logic, and pass them into us as float32 where we will cast them down.

+# Troubleshooting and debugging

+###EnableDebugOutput#
+###PIX
+###ETL